Trevithick Society Publications

 installations.
 It is a reminder of Cornwall’s pivotal role in early cable and wireless communication.

-Drawings of the Levant Whim by Courtney Rowe, 1998 Paperback 79
+Whim, by Courtney Rowe, 1998 Paperback 79 pages £6.99

-One of the great achievements of the Trevithick Society and its members has
+One of the great achievements of the Trevithick Society and its

-been the visual restoration and ultimate return to steam of the 1840 Harvey built 27” rotary winding engine
+members has been the visual restoration and ultimate return to steam of the

-at Levant.
-Many contributed to this project which had the full support of the National Trust.
+this project which had the full support of the National Trust.
 Courtney

-Rowe was a member of the original “Greasy Gang” at Levant, led by the redoubtable Milton Thomas.
-As the
+Rowe was a member of the original “Greasy Gang” at Levant, led by the

-engine was gradually dismantled throughout the restoration progress, Courtney Rowe took very detailed
+throughout the restoration progress, Courtney Rowe took very detailed

 measurements and produced a set of drawings.
-These were first published in the Journal of the Trevithick
+These were first published in

-Society and then as a book.
-This book still sells steadily to model engineers and to those who wish to
+sells steadily to model engineers and to those who wish to understand in

-understand in more detail just how that wonderful beast the Cornish Engine fits together.
+wonderful beast the Cornish Engine fits together.